 These were manufactured and sold by the Lorac® Corporation back in the 1970s.
-A few years ago I bought a medium sized box of these that contained hundreds of these medals and pulled out the best examples in bronze and the silver ones.
+A few years ago, I bought a medium sized box of hundreds of these medals and pulled out the best examples in bronze and the silver-toned ones.
 The silver ones are actually white metal that has been plated over the bronze medal, but the finish does not seem to tarnish.
 They have a bold Yin-Yang symbol on the reverse and the designs of the fronts are classic 1970's folk art.
 I have found these inset in pendants and also with a gummy like coating on them to protect them as necklace pendants and sometimes they are enamel painted.
 Seems like they would be kind of heavy to wear on the neck, and perhaps that's why they didn't sell so well.
 I sold the ones I had left over a few years ago and I had little trouble selling them all.
-These are 38.5mm at about 23grams and are mostly seen in uncirculated condition and there are smaller 31mm ones that do not have the Lorac ®.
+These are 38.5mm at about 23grams and are mostly seen in uncirculated condition and there are smaller 31mm ones that do not have the Lorac ® makers mark.

 Bronze Medal Details

 Silver Heart Pendants